kevinf58/Western-GIS/README.md

 # Western-GIS
 ## About This Project
 This project was done with 3 other classmates to simulate a software development process using Confluence, Jira, and BitBucket over the duration of 3 months.
-Together, we created an application to provide end users and developers with a number of functions:
+Together, we created a software to provide end users and developers with a number of functions:
 ### End Users
  - Allow users to log into their account (Account credentials were stored locally in JSON format)
  - View a guide on how to use the application